OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

    Links to standards:
   * ISO/IEC 42001 B.7.2 describes data management to support transparency.
 Gap: minimal coverage as it only covers the data mnanagement part.
   * Not covered further in ISO/IEC standards - probably part of ongoing 27090/27091 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 * CONTINUOUSVALIDATION.
 By frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.

   Links to standards:
   * ISO 5338 Continuous validation.
 Gap: complete coverage

+* EXPLAINABILITY.
+Explaining how individual model decisions came to be (a field referred to as XAI) can aid in gaining user trust in the model.
+In some cases this can also prevent overreliance, for example when the user sees the simplicity of 'reasoning', or even errors in that process.
+See [this Stanford article on explainability and overreliance](https://hai.stanford.edu/news/ai-overreliance-problem-are-explanations-solution).

 * UNWANTEDBIASTESTING.
 By doing test runs of the model to measure unwanted bias, unwanted behaviour can be detected.
 The details of bias detection fall outside the scope of this document.
 --------------------------------------